Daphnia pulicaria: Life cycle

-Morphology
+Hybrids

-Daphnia pulicaria have a translucent carapace and two prominent second antennae, which they use to move.
-The carapace, composed primarily of chitin, helps protect the feeding apparatus, and it is periodically shed during an individual's life.
-Daphnia have a compound eye, and they are known to have an optomotor response.
-D. pulicaria generally have a body length less than 3mm.
-Because of the clear carapace of Daphnia, it is possible to see the heart and digestive tract, which often appears to be green due to the consumption of algae.
-The abdominal claw is also visible toward the end of the abdomen, and it can be used to dislodge any algae from the feeding apparatus if some begins to stick.
+Daphnia pulex is another species within the Daphnia genus that may inhabit similar environments to D. pulicaria.
+Although D. pulex prefer smaller, shallow, and even temporary ponds for their habitats, they occasionally inhabit the same waters as D. pulicaria.
+In these cases, mating between the two species gives rise to hybrids between D. pulicaria and D. pulex.
+These hybrids can be found in a range of habitats, including the shallow ponds preferred by D. pulex and the deeper lakes preferred by D. pulicaria.
+However, the hybrids are typically observed in locations uninhabited by either parent species.
+These D. pulicaria-D. pulex hybrids introduce complexities in studying Daphnia due to their similar appearances; they are easily confused with their parent species.

 Closely related species

 D. pulicaria are considered to be part of the Daphnia pulex species complex and can produce hybrids with D. pulex.
 While it is difficult to distinguish between these two species using morphological traits, D. pulicaria and D. pulex have significant genomic differences.
 Phylogenetic studies, using mitochondrial DNA analysis, have identified genetic divergence between D. pulicaria and D. pulex.
 For instance, variations in the Lactate dehydrogenase gene can help identify D. pulicaria from others in the D. pulex species complex.